Lasagna Gardening Builds Soil

-The very top layer of your garden should be finished compost.
+Once you’ve reached the desired height, add a 2″ layer of finished compost.
 This can be compost you have made yourself or purchased.
 The compost is where you will plant your seeds or seedlings.
-Once your plants are several inches high, it is important to add mulch to preserve soil moisture and keep weeds from sprouting.
+Then add a layer of mulch to preserve soil moisture and keep weeds from sprouting.

 Lasagna Garden Maintenance

 Yearly maintenance for lasagna gardening involves adding a new layer of material to the top of your garden each fall.
 Remove the dead plants from your garden and add 1″ of rotted manure or compost.
 Then add a layer of chopped leaves or weed-free hay or straw.

 Your garden is now protected from winter storms.
 Come spring, if you have not been walking on your garden, your bed will be free of weeds and ready to plant without any digging.

 Yes!
 The process of layering organic materials in your garden will decompose into wonderful garden soil that provides all the nutrients your plants need to keep them disease-free.

 30 of the Fastest Vegetables to Grow from My Homestead Life